damavandon/persian-daterangepicker/README.md

 To start this project, you only need to do one step.

 ### Prerequisites
-Download DateRangePicker and include it in your poject with jQuery and Jalali Moment.
+Download daterangepicker and include it in your project with jQuery and Jalali Moment.

 ### Installation